Element84/terraform-aws-stac-server/CONTRIBUTING.md

 - Clone this repository, create a branch
 - Make a great contribution!
+- Validate and test your changes by deploying to AWS
-- Add your change to CHANGELOG.md
+- Add your change to [CHANGELOG.md](./CHANGELOG.md)
 - Open a PR and fill out the PR template

 **Useful Dev Commands**